dr. Pieter Rondou (PhD)

-As CRIG coordinator, Pieter Rondou leads the CRIG Operational Committee, under the direct supervision of the CRIG Steering Committee.
-Pieter is responsible for the daily management of CRIG and coordinates different CRIG activities, such as the organisation of symposia, follow up of cancer research activities and initiation of new projects within CRIG, as well as communication with different stakeholders (both within UGent/UZ/VIB and external stakeholders).
+As coordinator and central point-of-contact at CRIG, dr. Pieter Rondou leads the CRIG Operational Committee, under the direct supervision of the CRIG Steering Committee.
+Pieter is responsible for the daily management of CRIG and coordinates different CRIG activities, such as the organisation of events, follow up of cancer research activities and initiation of new projects within CRIG, as well as network building and communication with different stakeholders (both within UGent/UZ/VIB and external stakeholders).

 Pieter Rondou obtained his Master's degree in Biotechnology at Ghent University in 2004.
 Having great interest in scientific research, Pieter started a PhD program (supported by the Fund for Scientific Research) at the Lab of GPCR Expression and Signal Transduction (UGent faculty of Sciences) and studied the molecular function and regulation of the dopamine D4 receptor, an important protein involved in ADHD, addiction and schizophrenia.

-Being inspired by the 'Cancer Research Institute Ghent' initiative in its earliest days (start 2015), Pieter participated together with the founding members in the establishment of CRIG, and is currently coordinator of CRIG.
+Being inspired by the 'Cancer Research Institute Ghent' initiative in its earliest days (start 2015), Pieter was primarily involved together with the founding members in the full establishment of CRIG, and is currently full time coordinator of CRIG.